What is Cellulaze

 - He removes the liquefied fat

 A Cellulaze procedure lasts about 1–1.5 hours.
 There is typically bruising and some discomfort following the procedure and small amounts of fluid will leak from incisions.
 Dr. Caruth may require you to wear a compression garment.
 After a day or two, most patients are able to return to normal activities and may exercise strenuously after 1-2 weeks.
 Results continue to improve for the next 3-12 months.
+Individual results may vary.

 Here’s what to expect after your procedure: